-This section contains the Data Management Plan that the experimenters will put in place to manage personal data during the execution of the experiment.
+This section contains the Data Management Plan that the experimenters will put in place to manage personal data during the execution of the 3rd party project.
 The Data Management Plan will be evaluated during the Ethics review from a dedicated Ethics Committee.